-The graph shows that the projected funded status increases over the next 19 years to 100%, assuming the actuarial assumption is achieved.
-However, as above, it is the actual return on System assets that will determine the future funding status and contribution rate to the Fund.
+The graph shows that the projected funded status on a market value basis increases over the next 18 years to 100%, assuming the actuarial assumption is achieved.
+However, as above, it is the actual return on System assets that will determine the future funding status and contribution rates to the Fund.